 Chronic wasting disease is a fatal neurological disease found in deer, elk and moose.
 It belongs to a family of diseases known as transmissible spongiform encephalopathies or prion diseases.
 The disease attacks the brains of infected deer, elk and moose, causing the animals to become emaciated, display abnormal behavior and incoordination, and eventually die.

 To date, ongoing investigations by state and federal public health officials have shown no causal relationship between CWD and human health problems.

-Hunters can assist the Department in its chronic wasting disease research and tracking efforts by submitting deer or elk heads for testing within 48 hours of harvest at a field-testing station within a control area.
-Hunters who harvest deer or elk outside a control area can submit heads for testing at any Department office.
+Hunters can assist the Department in its chronic wasting disease research and tracking efforts by submitting deer or elk heads for testing within 48 hours of harvest at a tissue collection station or by arrangement with a local game warden.
+Hunters who harvest deer or elk can submit heads for testing at any Department office.
 Participating hunters will be entered into a special drawing for transferrable elk or oryx licenses.